dotnet/docs-aspire/docs/logging/nats-component.md

 ### Use configuration providers

 The .NET Aspire NATS component supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
-It loads the `NatsClientSettings` from configuration by using the `Aspire:Nats:Client` key.
+It loads the `NatsClientSettings` from configuration using the `Aspire:Nats:Client` key.
 Example `appsettings.json` that configures some of the options:

 ```json
 {